 A native of Whitehall, Pa., Cole led a successful offense as coordinator at Utah State from 2000-04.
-Under his direction, the 2002 Aggies ranked seventh in the nation in passing offense, while quarterback Jose Fuentes was ninth in the country in total offense and Kevin Curtis was sixth in receiving yards.
-The previous year, Cole’s USU offense ranked 13th in the NCAA in passing behind Fuentes and Curtis, who led the nation in receptions (9.09/game) and was third in receiving yards.
-In his first season at Utah State, the Aggies were 21st in the nation in passing offense, while running back Emmett White Jr. led the nation in all-purpose yards.
+Under his direction, the 2002 Aggies ranked seventh in the nation in passing offense.
+The previous year, Cole’s USU offense ranked 13th in the NCAA in passing and receiver Kevin Curtis led the nation in receptions and was third in receiving yards.

-As offensive coordinator at Montana in 1999, the Grizzlies reached the NCAA I-AA (now FCS) playoffs and Cole’s offense ranked second among all NCAA Division I-AA teams in total offense (517.4 yards per game), scoring offense (46.4 points per game) and passing offense (370.0 yards per game).
-Quarterback Drew Miller led the nation in passing efficiency with a quarterback rating of 168.6, marking the second consecutive season that Cole coached the nation’s passing efficiency leader.
+As offensive coordinator at Montana in 1999, the Grizzlies reached the NCAA I-AA (now FCS) playoffs and Cole’s offense ranked second in total offense (517.4 yards per game), scoring offense (46.4 points per game) and passing offense (370.0 yards per game).
+Quarterback Drew Miller led the nation in passing efficiency, marking the second consecutive season that Cole coached the nation’s passing efficiency leader.
 Miller also ranked second in the nation with an average of 346.1 passing yards per game.